chesslablab/spablab/README.md

 ![React PGN Chess](/resources/black-chess-pieces.jpg?raw=true)

-This is a chess board that displays PGN moves made by players.
+React PGN Chess is a web chess board that displays PGN moves made by players.
 The moves are validated on the server side with [PGN Chess](https://github.com/programarivm/pgn-chess), which is a chess board representation written with PHP.

 > **Side Note**: There are a few todos still to be finished.
 Contributions are welcome!